Communication via JSON-RPC

 Let's go over this line by line:

-const factory = new JsonRpcProxyFactory<T>(this.path);
+const factory = new this.factoryConstructor();

-This creates a JsonRpcProxy on path "logger".
+This creates a ProxyFactory on path "services/task".

 const proxy = factory.createProxy();